 In a medium saucepan melt the butter over medium-high heat.
 Add the brown sugar and maple syrup and stir until smooth.

 Bring to a boil and cook for 5 minutes.
-Stir in the whisky (the mixture will sizzle) and cook about 30 seconds, then stir in the warmed cream and salt.
+Stir in the whisky (if using, the mixture will sizzle) and cook about 30 seconds, then stir in the warmed cream and salt.
 Bring back to a boil and cook for 1 minute more, stirring, then remove the sauce from the heat and let it cool (photo 4).

 Questions asked and answered